 - History of every email event including each open and click

 - Each URL clicked

-We've already seen how Dynamics CRM ranks the most engaged recipients by campaign based on lead score, number of emails opens or clicks.
-Here are 6 additional examples to demonstrate how Microsoft Dynamics makes email marketing data actionable.
+We've already seen how Dynamics ranks the most engaged recipients by campaign based on lead score, number of emails opens or clicks.
+Here are 6 additional examples to demonstrate how it makes email marketing data actionable.

 Email Marketing Call Lists